Gordon Dam

 The Gordon Dam, also known as the Gordon River Dam, is a major gated double curvature concrete arch dam with a controlled spillway across the Gordon River, located in Southwest National Park, Tasmania, Australia.
 The impounded reservoir is called Lake Gordon.

-The dam was constructed in 1974 by the Hydro Electric Corporation (TAS) for the purpose of generating hydro-electric power via the conventional Gordon Power Station located below the dam wall.
+The dam was constructed in 1974 by the Hydro Electric Corporation for the purpose of generating hydroelectricity via the conventional Gordon Power Station located below the dam wall.

 Features and location

 The Gordon Dam wall, constructed with 154 e3m3 of concrete, is 198 m long and 140 m high, making it the tallest dam in Tasmania and the fifth-tallest in Australia.
 At 100% capacity the dam wall holds back 12359040 e3m3 of water; making Lake Gordon the largest lake in Australia.
 The surface area of the lake is 27800 ha and the catchment area is 2014 km2.
 The single controlled spillway is capable of discharging 175 m3/s.

 Approximately 48 arch dams have been built in Australia and only nine have double curvature.
 Gordon Dam is almost twice the height of the next highest arch dam, Tumut Pondage.